Property managers work for property owners, and are a layer between the property owner and a tenant.

 Certain property owners choose to outsource property management of some or all properties in their portfolio to specialist third parties (for example, in South Africa, Fortress, Emira, Delta).
 Others choose to perform property management inhouse (for example Dipula, Barrow, Growthpoint).

 Workers in property managers can have the following titles

 - Property manager

 - Leasing consultant

-Property manager fees are charged on one or both of the below
+Property manager fees are charged on one, or a combination of, the below:

-- On a negotiated value of assets under management (with more management intensive properties attracting a higher charge)
+- According to a negotiated value of assets under management (with more management-intensive properties attracting a higher charge)

 - On a transaction basis per lease renewal or new lease concluded